 Ask about your people’s families

 Many managers know that employees can’t feel psychologically safe with fear of being fired or laid off.
-But uncovered a less-studied source of fear.
+But our research uncovered a less-studied source of fear.
 We call it “everyday fear.”
 It refers to employees feeling anxious about trying to reconcile work and personal obligations.

 When leaders don’t treat employee well-being as a priority, their people experience subtle yet significant anxiety.